mozilla/high-fidelity/README.md

 **Note:** You'll probably need `gettext` installed to build Podcasts.
 I'm not sure if the GNU version is required, but it's what I use.
-On a Mac, you can get it with `brew install gettext && brew link gettext`.
+On a Mac, you can get it with `brew install gettext && brew link --force gettext`.
 It's probably the default on Linux/UNIX.

 Clone the project and run: